 The House of Langlois Chateau is based in Saumur.
 It was created in 1912 by Edouard Langlois and his wife Jeanne Chateau, with the help of the Baron de Bodman.
 In 1973, Maison Bollinger from Ay-Champagne acquired majority ownership of Langlois Chateau.
-Michel Villedey from the Bollinger family ran the estate until 2008 when François-Regis de Fougeroux became president of the company.
 The Sancerre vineyard of Fontaine Audon is owned by Langlois Chateau.
 This 15 hectare vineyard surrounds one of the rare “Château” in Sancerre, in St Gemme to the north west of the Appelation on the excellent Terroir à Silex (flint).

 The enterprise subsequently experienced rapid growth, adding to the capacity of its cellars, creating vineyards at Saumur, Saumur-Champigny, and Sancerre (currently 73 hectares).
-Alongside the production of its “fine bubble wines” under the Appellation “Crémant de Loire, ” the winery also produces “still wines” from its own vineyards.
-It is these still wines that Terroir Selections has chosen to focus on.
+Alongside the production of its fine sparkling under the Appellation “Crémant de Loire”, the winery also produces “still wines” from its own vineyards.

 Langlois-Chateau was one of the first wineries to be certified Terra Vitis (Sustainable Viticulture).
 30 ha are currently being converted to organic farming (certification due in 2020)